How to fill out your 2021 W-4 form

 Head of household (you’re unmarried and pay more than half the costs of upkeeping your home for yourself and at least one other person, such as a child)

-You only need to complete this section if you have more than one job at a time or if you checked the box in Step 1 indicating that you’re married filing jointly and your spouse also works.
+You only need to complete this section if you have more than one job at a time, such as working in a nanny share, or if you checked the box in Step 1 indicating that you’re married filing jointly and your spouse also works.
 To complete the section, do one of the following:

 Use the IRS’ online withholding estimator tool to see if there is an amount you will enter on line 4c.
 If you’re married, only do this if you earn more money than your spouse does.